@bucketlistbums

 🎀 Playful and Practical in Pink

+An item that cannot be missed on a packing list for hot and humid weather in Thailand.
 This hot pink puff-sleeve dress brings bold energy to the bustling streets of Bangkok.
 Paired with chunky white sneakers and sporty socks, it’s a perfect mix of feminine and functional.

 Whether you’re shopping at Siam Paragon or posing above the traffic for a quick snap, this look commands attention.